Ayurvedic Nutrition and Health Consultant

 - Detailed discussion of selected foods according to their properties and qualities

-- Selection of foods according to type, preparation of dietary recipes and meal plans
+- Type-appropriate selection of foods, creation of dietary recipes and meal plans

 - Panchakarma diets and traditional healing recipes (Manda, Peya, Vilepi, Kichari)

-- Conception, Planning and implementation of individual detox and fasting cures according to Ayurvedic principles
+- Conception, Planning and implementation of individual detox and fasting cures according to Ayurveda principles

 Ayurveda for women and stress-related complaints